 Born: Port Colborne, Ontario

 Resides: Niagara Falls, Ontario

 Weight: 215 lbs

 Without the chance meeting of my coach John Dixon there is no way I would be at this stage.
 I look at John as my coach, my friend, my mentor and family.

-I would like to take this time to thank Mark Shumlick, Wayne Sockovie and the crew at Grassy Brook Golf Course for your support and hard work keeping the course in tip top shape.
-I know it has been tough this year and your hard work is appreciated by the golfers and yours truly.
-Also of note, I would like to thank Director of Sales and Marketing Chris McCartney at the Niagara Falls Sportsplex.
+I would like to thank Director of Sales and Marketing Chris McCartney at the Niagara Falls Sportsplex.
 It's the home of my winter practice and without the facility there this Northern guy would struggle to find ways to work on his game.

 I would also like to thank Tracy Lehnecker at Golf Shop Central and Kick X Golf .
 They have become a very important part of my team.
 They have been terrific to me and I am so appreciative of the help and support that they've given to me.
 Kick X is the brand of ball, glove and bag that I play and use.
 Lastly, I would like to thank Mark Adams.
 Mark is the Founder and CEO of MA-Nine Golf.
 I am very fortunate to be a Brand Ambassador for MA-Nine Golf and I am very grateful for this terrific opportunity.
 For more information on this terrific up and coming company please check the link on the links page.